AdoriZahard/hi3er/docs/index.md

 ------|:----:
 **Blessing of Victory**: In Herrscher Form, Combo ATK: Slashes can have up to 18 slashes.
 After reaching 7 slashes, every slash deals 600% ATK of Physical DMG. | **Start**
 **Blessing of Dark Plumes**: Combo ATK restores 1 SP on hit and unleashes a plume attack on hit that deals 150% ATK of Physical DMG.
 CD: 0.5s | 1st
-**Blessing of Supremacy**: Shield: I'm Untouchable absorbs 100% of DMG taken and deals 5000% ATK of Physical DMG to enemies within 8 metres when it ends or resets. | Optional 2nd
+**Blessing of Supremacy**: Shield: I'm Untouchable absorbs 100% of DMG taken and deals 5000% ATK of Physical DMG to enemies within 8 metres when it ends or resets. | 2nd
 **Blessing of Ego**: Casting Combo ATK summons an illusion (summoned entity) to replicate the attack.
 In Herrscher Form, the illusion only replicates the slashes each dealing 105% ATK of Physical DMG.
-The illusion has 400% of the Valkyrie's ATK. | No
+The illusion has 400% of the Valkyrie's ATK. | 3rd
 **Blessing of Legion**: Sword, spear and chain combo attacks restore 300 sword, spear and chain energy respectively and boost Total DMG by 60% for 8s. | No

 !!! note
-    This build only requires 2, Victory and Dark Plumes.
-Rerolling for double start with Dark Plumes is essential as you otherwise will have to deal with SP regen problems without it.
-If you get a 3rd Ego door during your run, you can take Supremacy for an even smoother run.
+    This build mainly relies on Victory and Dark Plumes.
+Victory is a must start, Dark Plumes will help with SP problems and ease of clear.
+The other 2 Ego signets picked from Because of You are Supremacy and Legion.

 ####<p align="center">Aponia - Signet of Discipline (1st Core)</p>

 !!! note
-    Ideal Order from F1-F7: Double Reroll into Apo2 Core by F4, then 1 Griseo door before F7, then finish Griseo by F7 double.
+    Ideal Order from F1-F7: 2 Ego Start (Victory and Dark Plumes) into Aponia Ultimate F3, finish Aponia 2nd Core by F4 Doubles with SP Regen and 70 Initial Load, go shop F5 and put Because of You, then buy Eden's TDM and Phys/Elem DMG, unlock Eden's 2nd Core at F6 and grab Aponia's Penance and TDM Taken from F7 Double.

 Signet | Priority
 - | :----: